 - Traffic camera footage

-A lawyer can help obtain crucial information, such as black box data from a commercial vehicle or a driver’s cell phone records.
+A traumatic brain injury lawyer in Macon can help obtain crucial information, such as black box data from a commercial vehicle or a driver’s cell phone records.
 The right evidence will depend on the details of your accident.
+For example, a Macon truck accident lawyer may need to speak with witnesses or get a copy of your truck accident report.

 The best way to prove fault is by working with a trusted lawyer.
 An attorney who has worked on traumatic brain injury cases is ideal.
 They’ll know how to build a factual claim and advise you the entire way.